Can work-life balance happen?

 Having the kids’ clothes laid out the night before is essential for us getting out the door in time in the mornings.
 As part of the night time tuck-in routine, their clothes are laid on either the top bunk or on the side of the bed.
 This gives no excuse for delay in the clothes department!
 If socks are needed, those are laid out – as well as belts.
 We take showers at night, no time for that in the morning with our schedules.

-As for myself, anytime I am headed into the office, I lay everything out the night before.
+As for myself, anytime I am headed to the office, I lay everything out the night before.
 ESPECIALLY pregnant, I find myself in a major rut when I don’t know what I am wearing ahead of time.
 This leaves me second guessing and that’s time I don’t have in the mornings!

-My hair is extremely thick taking hours to self dry and a good 30 minutes to blow dry, not including the flat iron.
+My hair is extremely thick taking hours to self-dry and a good 30 minutes to blow dry, not including the flat iron.
 I take showers at night, sleep with wet hair and then flat iron in the morning.
 It only takes a few minutes for me to do.
 Again, another time saver for the morning rush!
 Plus the shower at night doesn’t have a time limit, unless you count bed time.

 3. Backpacks and Shoes at the Door